 - 1. Course delivery and evaluation methods will be discussed during the first week of the class. - 2.
 Clinical techniques will be practiced during laboratory periods and tested at specific times on the class schedule.
-These are noted on the class schedule (located in the student lab manual). - 3.
+These are noted on the calendar on Web CT. - 3.
 Unforeseeable circumstances may necessitate the alteration of course content, sequencing, timing or evaluation.
 As much as possible, students will be given adequate notice of such changes.